emilyb7/redux-sheep/README.md

 1. Single source of truth
 2. State is read only
 3. Changes are made with pure functions

-4. Lots of addons and things
+- Also, lots of addons and cool things!

 ## Why not redux?